 Proven work experience in planning, implementing and evaluating clinical research studies and writing and submitting clinical trials protocols.

 Ability to lead other clinical research specialists to support the growing needs of the cancer center investigators that are performing Investigational New Drug (IND) studies.

+Extensive knowledge of the Code of Federal Regulations that pertain to new drug development.
 Knowledge of national and international trends in research and experience with clinical research programs.